CICES Version 5.1

 The EEA is the custodian agency for CICES in the United Nations’ inventory of international classifications.

 The revision is being led by Fabis Consulting Ltd. If you have any recent or current work that might be relevant then we would be grateful if you could highlight this for us.
 Similarly if you are aware of any up-coming opportunities to consult with you or your organisation, we would be happy to try to build this into our work.
 Our contract details are here.

 Despite the on-going revision CICES 5.1 remains active and relevant.
 The update will provide a simple cross reference to earlier versions so that consistency of references between versions can be maintained.

-CICES V5.1 which updates and extends V4.3 is now available.
-The new version and the associated technical guidance can be downloaded here.
+CICES V5.1 which updates and extends V4.3 can be downloaded here.

 The Common International Classification of Ecosystem Services (CICES) developed from the work on environmental accounting undertaken by the European Environment Agency (EEA).
 It supports their contribution to the revision of the System of Environmental-Economic Accounting (SEEA) which is currently being led by the United Nations Statistical Division (UNSD).

 The idea of a common international classification is an important one, because it was recognised that if ecosystem accounting methods were to be developed and comparisons made, then some standardisation in the way we describe ecosystem services was needed.
 Standardisation was seen as especially important where the link to economic accounting has to be made.
 Since the original proposal interest in CICES has grown.
 It has now become clear that in addition to the need for standardization in the context of environmental accounting, work on mapping and valuing ecosystem services and ecosystems assessments more generally would benefit from more systematic approaches to naming and describing ecosystem services.